rage/programming-23/data/part-12/2-generators.md

 <programming-exercise name='Prime numbers' tmcname='part12-09_prime_numbers'>

 A prime number is a number which is divisible only by itself and the number 1.
-By convention prime numbers aredefined as positive integers from the number 2 upwards.
-The first siz prime numbers are 2, 3, 5, 7, 11 and 13.
+By convention prime numbers are defined as positive integers from the number 2 upwards.
+The first six prime numbers are 2, 3, 5, 7, 11 and 13.

 Please write a generator function `prime_numbers()` which creates a new generator.
 The generator should return new prime numbers, one by one in sequence, from 2 onwards.
 NB: this generator never terminates.
 It will generate numbers for as long as they are needed.